-No, not really.
-A tattoo artist needs a steady hand and a good eye.
-Just as any other artist they need a great understanding of colour and for many tattoos a good idea of how to use perspective.
+Technically the answer is yes, but not really until you become a better artist.
+A tattoo artist needs a steady hand and a good eye, especially for good line work.
+Just as any other artist they need a great understanding of colour, and for many tattoos a good idea of how to use perspective.

 It is possible for someone who can follow a sort of painting by numbers picture to do basic flat colour flash tattoos.
 However, they are never likely to make great tattoos and I would always trust someone who has real artistic talent.